Iterations of dependent random maps and exogeneity in nonlinear dynamics: General results

 Of course, the challenging question concerns the convergence of the backward iterations when the function $\kappa$ may take values larger than $1$.
 However, a problem occurs for applying the successive contraction properties to the iterated random maps.
 Consider the iterations $f_t\circ f_{t-1}$.
 We have for $(x,y)\in E^2$,

-If the random variable $\kappa(Z_{t-1})$ depends on past values of the error $\varepsilon_{t-j},j\geq 1$, it is stochastically dependent of the random map $f_{t-1}$ and also of $\mathcal{F}_{t-2}$.
+If the random variable $\kappa(Z_{t-1})$ depends on past values of the error $\varepsilon_{t-j},j\geq 1$, it is stochastically dependent on the random map $f_{t-1}$ and also on $\mathcal{F}_{t-2}$.
 It is then not possible to use the contraction property of $f_{t-1}$ unless the function $\kappa$ can be bounded by a constant.
 To show that the successive iterations lose the memory with respect to initialization, this constant has to be smaller than $1$.
 Of course, this does not prove that the convergence of the iterations in $\L^1$ is not possible.

 To show that the convergence of the backward iterations in $\L^1$ is problematic, we now consider a map $f_t$ linear in $x$, a case for which an explicit solution is available.
-We then assume that
+Accordingly, we assume that

 where the function $\kappa$ is bounded but not necessarily by $1$ and an integrable noise $\varepsilon_0$.
-The dynamic is then given by an AR process with a random lag coefficient and it is widely known that the unique solution writes as
+The dynamic is then given by an AR process with a random lag coefficient and it is widely known that the unique solution can be written as

 provided that $\E\log \kappa\left(Z_0\right)<0$.
 The series (\ref{dev}) converges almost surely.
 The $\L^1-$convergence is guaranteed from Theorem \ref{main}, as soon as $\kappa:=\Vert \kappa(Z_0)\Vert_{\infty}<1$, where for a random variable $X$, $\Vert X\Vert_{\infty}$ denotes its suppremum norm.
 If $\kappa\geq 1$, convergence in $\L^1$ of the series \ref{dev} is much more difficult to get because of the possible stochastic dependence between the coordinates of the process $\left(Z_t\right)_{t\in\Z}$.
 Let us first note that such a problem occurs in the non ergodic case, when $Z_t=Z_0$ a.s.
 In this case, we have